• Skip to primary navigation

 2. Anticipate & Eliminate Distractions – be sure to shut off your phone (home phone and cell phone) so it doesn’t ring during the interview.
 In addition, be sure to conduct the interview in a quiet and secure place or room to avoid outside distractions (trucks, buses, etc.).
 And if you are taking the interview at your home or apartment, don’t forget to put a note on your door to NOT ring the doorbell!

-4. Communicate with clarity – avoid umm’s, ahh’s and any sort of mumbling that might overcome you on that day.
+4. Communicate with clarity – avoid umm’s, ahh’s, and any sort of mumbling that might overcome you on that day.
 Be sure to speak up and speak clearly.
 Also, prior to the interview, make sure you conduct a practice run and record your voice.
 Listen for how your voice projects, the tone, intonation, etc.

 5. Showcase your portfolio – just because the interview is a virtual one, be sure to think of ways to illustrate materials that will showcase your talents and support the reasons why you are the best candidate for the job.